hjaremko/baca-cli/README.md

 ### Submit: `submit`

 Submits given file to specified task.
 Will prompt the user for task, if not provided.
+**Submits with no comment on the first line (header) will fail.
+Please include header.**

 - Optional parameter `--task <id>` explicitly sets problem to submit to.
 Use `baca tasks` to see what ids are available.
 - Optional parameter `--zip` will zip given file before submitting.
 The archive is saved as **`source.zip`**.